-Students seeking a BA in Asian studies must meet all the requirements for admission established by SPAS.
+Students seeking a BA in Asian studies must meet all the requirements for admission established by CALL and UH Manoa.

 Asian studies is normally declared as a major at the end of the sophomore year or beginning of the junior year though students may apply for admission to the program at any time.
 The formal declaration is made through the school’s Student Academic Services Office.

-- Total of at least 36 credit hours of Asia-related course work
+- Total of at least 30 credit hours of Asia-related course work.

-ASAN courses used to satisfy General Education Core requirements may not be used to satisfy major requirements or vice versa.
+Courses taken to satisfy General Education Core requirements may not be applied to the major, and vice versa.